Master data management and data governance: Differences, Overlap, and Tools

 OvalEdge allows businesses to start with either governance or MDM first, but the platform is designed to integrate both approaches seamlessly for long-term success.

-Also read: Data Governance & Compliance Framework: Best Practices for 2025
+Also read: Data Governance & Compliance Framework: Best Practices covers GDPR, HIPAA, CCPA, and AI Act mapping in detail.

 Why combining master data management and data governance matters